LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 to reactivate the previous level.
 If the subscription status is *paymentproblem* the tab displays the gateway's reported status and prompts the member to update their card information directly on the dashboard.
+If no membership is active and there is no payment issue, a simple message "You do not currently have a paid membership." appears instead of the controls.

 Below the membership controls is a **Payment History** table.
 It lists all transactions in chronological order including event purchases logged in the